ehsanyousefzadehasl/PyDS/README.md

 ### Hash Map
 Hash maps are one the main places that we can see hash functions show up.
 A Python dictionary is a hash map.
-There is a good example which is implemented in Python and you can see it [here]().
+There is a good example which is implemented in Python and you can see it [here](https://github.com/ehsanyousefzadehasl/Data-Structures/blob/master/season3_hashing/02-String_Keys_Practice.py).
 This example has written a hash table and hash function that uses string keys.
 This hash table stores strings in buckets by their first two letters, according to the following formula:

 Hash Value = (ASCII Value of First Letter * 100) + ASCII Value of Second Letter

 You can see the Python function ord() which goes to get the ASCII value of a letter, and chr() to get the letter associated with an ASCII value.
 You see that there is a HashTable class and methods to store and lookup values, and a helper function to calculate a hash value given a string.

-## Season 5 - Trees
+## Part 5 - Trees